swellander/enigma/readme.md

 ## Enigma
-A Python implementation of the [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine)
+A Python implementation of an [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine)